Nexfinity/CakeyBot-Wiki/music/basic-usage.md

 # Supported Sources

-Cakey Bot supports many different sources including Twitch and Youtube!
+Cakey Bot supports many different sources including Spotify, Bandcamp, Twitch and more!

 You can view all of our current and planned music sources on [this page](https://wiki.cakey.bot/en/music/supported-sources).